 - Pinch of freshly ground pepper

 - Few drops of hot sauce

-- 4. Dump the ground beef in a large bowl.
-Add the hydrated bulgur, onion, scallion, garlic, oregano, mint, oil, salt, pepper, cayenne, and hot sauce.
+- Dump the ground beef in a large bowl.
+Add the hydrated bulgur, onion, scallion, garlic, oregano, mint, olive oil, salt, pepper, cayenne, and hot sauce.
 Mix with your hands until well blended.

-- 10. Arrange the kibbe on a large platter, or in small paper containers for a festive look, and have plenty of Yogurt-Mint Sauce on hand for dipping.
+- Arrange the kibbe on a large platter, or in small paper containers for a festive look, and have plenty of Yogurt-Mint Sauce on hand for dipping.
+If desired, drizzle the sauce with olive oil.
 To reheat, pop the kibbe in a 300°F (150°C) oven for 5 to 10 minutes.